ShieldOrder/evaluation-surfaces/signals/expert-review.md

 Expert review provides correctness assessment, not legitimacy by itself.

-Correctness does not bind collective choice unless explicitly elevated to authority.
+Correctness does not bind collective choice unless a system explicitly elevates it to authority.

 ## License

 CC0 1.0 Universal
-EOF